-When ancient man first fell into a natural oil swamp and then chased the other guys around whilst covered in it, for a laugh, I bet they never imagined that the stuff could one day be turned into things like the Emirates Palace.
+When ancient man first fell into a natural oil swamp and then chased the other guys around covered in that thick black gloop, for a laugh, I bet they never imagined that the stuff could one day be turned into things like the Emirates Palace.

 This place is about bling.
 Industrial scale bling.
 Let’s just take a look at its depraved luxury bling stats;